nalves599/bling-bank-sirs-project/REPORT.md

 ##### Authenticity

-Authenticity is achieved by using a DS.
+Authenticity is achieved by using the also the HMAC or the DS.
+With the HMAC, the document can be verified by the receiver, ensuring authenticity.

+###### Non-Repudiation

 By using a DS, the document can be signed with a private key and then verified with the corresponding public key.
-This way, the document can be verified by anyone with the public key, ensuring non-repudiation.
+This way, the document can be verified by anyone that has public key, ensuring non-repudiation.

 ###### Replay Attacks

 By itself, the Library does not protect against replay attacks.
 This is done by design.
 The Library is meant to be stateless, so it does not keep track of the documents that were already processed.
 It is up to the user of the Library to keep track of the documents that were already processed.
-This issue was discussed with the professor and it was agreed that this was not a issue as long as the verification is done by a third party using the library.
+This issue was discussed with the professor and it was agreed that this was not a issue as long as the verification is done by the third party using the library.
 It was discussed that the CLI tool does not need to protect against replay attacks.
 In the case of the backend, this implementation is done by the backend itself.